Counterfactual Maps: What They Are and How to Find Them: Conclusions

 \section{Conclusions}

-In this work, we have introduced the concept of \emph{counterfactual maps}, which provide a direct, query-conditioned view of recourse.
+We have introduced the concept of \emph{counterfactual maps}, which provide a direct, query-conditioned view of recourse.
 Beyond pointwise explanations, counterfactual maps constitute a form of global explanation: they make explicit the geometric organization of decision regions in the input space and enable interactive exploration of how recourse varies across queries.

-To implement this approach, we proposed to rely on a one-time preprocessing step to construct a volumetric KD-tree for each target class.
+To implement this approach, we rely on a preprocessing step to construct a volumetric KD-tree for each target class.
 At query time, this data structure identifies the closest decision region of the desired class, and projecting the query onto that region directly yields an optimal counterfactual.
-Across extensive experimental analyses on datasets with numerical, binary, and categorical features, and under different objective functions, we observe that this approach achieves sublinear average query time (a few ms) while still providing optimal counterfactuals.
-In contrast, a comparison with existing heuristics and exact methods reveals that existing heuristics (FT and LIRE) substantially overshoot the minimal recourse cost (by factors up to 10) or frequently fail to find feasible counterfactuals when they exist (up to a 96\% failure rate for FT), while OCEAN, which represents the current state of the art in terms of optimal counterfactual explanations, takes orders of magnitude more total time to generate 1000 explanations.
+Across datasets with numerical, binary, and categorical features, and under different objective functions, CF-Maps achieves sublinear average query time, often in the millisecond range, while preserving optimality.
+In contrast, heuristic baselines (FT, LIRE and DiCE) substantially overestimate minimal recourse costs (by factors up to $4.8$) or frequently fail to find feasible counterfactuals when they exist (up to a 93\% failure rate for FT).
+OCEAN, the current state of the art for optimal counterfactual explanations, also preserves optimality but requires orders of magnitude more time to generate 1000 explanations.
 Taken together, these results establish this methodology as a very promising solution for delivering trustworthy recourse in interactive, real-world deployments.